PIANO LESSONS AT OCTOPUS

 Margaret is a passionate and patient teacher with years of experience providing a wide range of students vocal and piano instruction.
 Starting at a young age in Rutgers and Westminster children's choirs, she has experienced first hand the value of learning music early in life.
 Margaret is a graduate of Monmouth University with a degree in Vocal Performance with a concentration in classical music.
 Her extensive performance experience began as a child with the Westminster Choir with which she performed at the White House and various private choral events.
 As a seasoned musician, she’s enjoyed roles in operas such as Carmen and Amahl and the Night Visitors.

-MAKIAH R
+ANDREW R

 LINA G